VeeamHub/veeam-decoy/README.md

 `curl -s https://raw.githubusercontent.com/VeeamHub/veeam-decoy/master/install.sh | bash`

 Then, access the TUI via SSH (port 41325) or Web Console and edit the "Decoy Config File" to change the name(s) of the interfaces for the Decoy services.
 Save and restart the services for proper operation.

+# Operating System Updates

+Appliance: Rocky Linux operating system updates must be performed according to the company's security policies or the appliance user. **It is not this project's responsibility to maintain operating system updates**.
+Manual: Installation must comply with company policies.

 # Questions
 If you have any questions or if something is unclear, please don't hesitate to [create an issue](https://github.com/mescobarcl/hnp/issues) and let us know!